Packaging rules are put in place for a reason, make sure you stick to them.

 Does mandatory information have to be portrayed in a certain way?

-Why not head over to the ‘our work’ page and check out some of the fantastic food and drink sector clients we have had the opportunity to work with.
 For any more information on the industry guidelines pop on to https://www.food.gov.uk/business-guidance/packaging-and-labelling and feel free to contact us with any enquiries you may have.
-Also note, rules also depend on the country you are in.
-Make sure you check.
+Also note, rules depend on the country you are in; make sure you check.